 - Leverage technology such as CRM and automation to streamline sales processes and increase efficiency.

 Measure and Optimize

-Once your go-to-market plan is in place, it’s important to track and measure your progress to ensure that you’re on track to achieve your goals.
+Once your plan is in place, it’s important to track and measure your progress to ensure that you’re on track to achieve your goals.

-- Set clear and measurable goals for your go-to-market plan, such as website traffic, leads generated, and sales.
+- Set clear and measurable goals for your plan, such as website traffic, leads generated, and sales.

 - Regularly monitor and analyze key metrics to track progress and identify areas for improvement.